Most children who develop germ cell tumours will be cured.

 Different tests may be needed to diagnose a germ cell tumour.
 Usually, the doctor will remove a sample of tissue from the lump (a biopsy) for examination under a microscope to find out if it is a cancer or not.

 CT or MRI scans may be used to see the exact position of a tumour within the body.
 Chest X-rays may be taken to see if there’s a tumour in the lungs.

 Germ cell tumours often produce proteins called tumour markers that can be measured in the blood.
 The ones that are produced by germ cell tumours are alpha-fetoprotein (AFP) and human chorionic gonadotrophin (HCG).
 Your child will have blood tests to check these tumour markers when they are being diagnosed.
 The doctors will continue to check these during treatment and after treatment is over.

 Sometimes a germ cell tumour can be diagnosed with a tumour marker and scan results so that a biopsy isn’t necessary.
 This is particularly so if surgery is not needed for treatment, for example if the tumour is in the brain.

 The stage of a cancer describes its size and whether it has spread from where it started.
 Knowing the stage helps doctors to decide on the most appropriate treatment.

 Generally cancer is divided into 4 stages:

-The cancer is small, has not spread and has been completely removed.
+- stage 1 – the cancer is small, has not spread and has been completely removed

-The cancer is larger and may not have been completely removed, or may have spread to nearby organs.
+- stages 2 and 3 – the cancer is larger and may not have been completely removed, or may have spread to nearby organs

 - stage 4 – the cancer has spread to other parts of the body

 Cancer that has spread to distant parts of the body and formed new tumours is known as secondary or metastatic cancer.

 The treatment your child will have usually depends on a number of factors, including the size, position and stage of the tumour.
-It usually includes either surgery or chemotherapy, or a combination of the two.
+It usually includes either surgery or chemotherapy, or a combination.

 A benign tumour can be cured if it is removed by surgery.
 It may mean removing a testicle or an ovary if this is where the tumour started.